Zoom Security – What To Do?

 With the whole planet shifting towards working from home due to the COVID-19 pandemic, everyone is using a variety of technologies to facilitate.
 One of the more popular providers is Zoom.
 It was wildly popular before the pandemic and now has exploded.

-With increased attention, comes increased scrutiny.
+With the increased attention comes increased scrutiny.
 I won’t go into all the details of the Zoom issues, but they fall into two categories:

-Some of the issues coming about relate to the data that Zoom gathers from people, integrations with 3rd party software automating the retrieval of data people already submitted, or software functionality that some find a little creepy.
+Some of the issues relating to the data that Zoom gathers from people, integrations with 3rd party software automating the retrieval of data people already submitted, or software functionality that some find a little creepy.
 There are even issues with social media sharing.

-- Join before host is enabled (disabled by default)
+- Join before the host is enabled (disabled by default)

-Oftentimes a Personal Meeting Id (PMI) is a person’s firstname+lastname.
-So if a person is named Jane Doe, ther personal meeting link would be “https://zoom.us/my/janedoe”.
-This can be easily enumerated by any program or machine.
+Oftentimes, a Personal Meeting Id (PMI) is a person’s firstname+lastname.
+So if a person is named Jane Doe, their personal meeting link would be “https://zoom.us/my/janedoe.”
+Any program or machine can easily enumerate this:

 By default, “Join Before Host” is disabled, so you should see this:

-Oftentimes this feature is enabled, to allow participants to join in the event the host is running late.
+Oftentimes, this feature is enabled to allow participants to join the event if the host is running late.

 Zoom Security – Next Steps?